jconstable/HexGridManager/README.md

 How to use this:

-The size of the hex unit is configurable, and the hex map can (and should) be pre-baked into the scene, avoding the cost at runtime.
+The size of the hex unit is configurable, and the hex map can (and should) be pre-baked into the scene, avoiding the cost at runtime.

 The basic concept is that for any given GameObject, you can create an Occupant within the manager.
-The occupant maps the GameObject's position to a logical hex grid in the map.
-The Occupant can be given a radius, in order to occupy an area on the map that is greater than one hex.
+The occupant maps the GameObject's position to a logical hex grid on the NavMesh.
+The Occupant can also be given a radius, in order to occupy an area on the map that is greater than one hex.

 If a GameObject would like to path to a location next to another GameObject, the HexGridManager can be queried for a vacant neighboring hex, which could be used as the NavAgent's destination.